RunLLM/aqueduct/README.md

     ```bash
     pip3 install aqueduct-ml
     ```
-3. Launch the server by running
+3. Launch the server by running:
     ```bash
     aqueduct server &
     ```
-4. Launch the web-ui by running
+4. Launch the web-ui by running:
     ```bash
     aqueduct ui &
     ```
-5. Get your API Key by running
+5. Get your API Key by running:
     ```bash
     aqueduct apikey
     ```